Accelergy-Project/timeloop-python/README.md

 ```
 $ git submodule update
 ```
-Point to your Timeloop installation:
+Point to your Timeloop source and built libraries:
 ```
+export TIMELOOP_INCLUDE_PATH=your/timeloop/path/include
-export TIMELOOP_PATH=your/timeloop/path
+export TIMELOOP_LIB_PATH=directory/with/timeloop/libs
 ```
 Then, install PyTimeloop by running
 ```